RVCC-IDMX/about-me-FatimaM04/README.md

 ![Getting Started](IMG/pallette.jpg)

 I didn't use all the colors on this pallet, mostly just the darker green; `#4e725a`, `rgb(78, 114, 90)`; and purple; `#946fb6`, `rgb(148, 111, 182)`; for a better contrast, and the lighter green; `#C3D6C9`, `rgb(195, 214, 201)`; in the background, along with some hints of WhiteSmoke, `#f5f5f5`, `rgb(245, 245, 245)`; to brighten certain areas of the page.

+This was my original color scheme, but it didn't pass the color contrast test, and as a result, I had to heavily modify the color scheme to mostly whitesmoke, dark greens and purples.
+While it passed the color contrast test, it doesn't look as bright as it used to.

 ## Citations